Chris-Not-Mikey/Fast-ANN-Fieldious/README.md

 test_name must be a string that matches part of the test name specified in runtests.py A list of all test names (and a brief description) is included below

-1. "gold" -- runs Gold Model which also generates test vectors for particular image pair (necessary if testing new test vectors)
+1. "gold" -- runs Gold Model which also generates test vectors for particular image pair (necessary to run first if testing new test vectors)
 2. "test_top" -- top level test bench for all components
 3. "internal_node" -- internal node unit test
 4. "internal_node_tree" -- internal node tree unit test (search containing leaf algo)